 The initial collaboration points were a wiki, the Planet, and the TeachingOpenSource Mailing List; these had been extended with the #teachingopensource IRC channel and a monthly conference call.
 The TOS mailing list and #teachingopensource IRC channel are still actively used by the community.

 And then there was POSSE (Professors’ Open Source Software Experience).
 POSSEs provide professional development for instructors interested in student participation in Humanitarian Free and Open Source Software (HFOSS).
-Read about previous POSSEs and the history of POSSE
+Read more about POSSEs.

 A number of previous initiatives have fed into the creation of TeachingOpenSource.
 In particular: